animatlabs/animatlabs.github.io/_posts/2026-02-09-workflowforge-coravel-scheduled-workflows.md

 await host.RunAsync();
 ```

-`PreventOverlapping` ensures a new run doesn't start if the previous one is still going -- important for workflows that touch external systems.
+`PreventOverlapping` ensures a new run doesn't start if the previous one is still going.
+Important for workflows that touch external systems.

 ---